MacPaw/OpenAI/README.md

 ### Initialization

 To initialize API instance you need to [obtain](https://platform.openai.com/account/api-keys) API token from your Open AI organization.

+**Remember that your API key is a secret!** Do not share it with others or expose it in any client-side code (browsers, apps).
+Production requests must be routed through your own backend server where your API key can be securely loaded from an environment variable or key management service.

 <img width="1081" alt="company" src="https://user-images.githubusercontent.com/1411778/213204726-0772373e-14db-4d5d-9a58-bc249bac4c57.png">